microbus-io/fabric/README.md

 * [NATS connection settings](./docs/tech/nats-connection.md) - How to configure microservices to connect and authenticate to NATS
 * [RPC over JSON vs REST](./docs/tech/rpcvsrest.md) - Implement these common web API styles
 * [Adaptable topology](./docs/blocks/topology.md) - Grow the topology of your system to match your requirements
+* [Bootstrap a new project](./docs/howto/new-project.md) - Create a project for your solution
+* [Create a new microservice](./docs/howto/create-microservice.md) - Create a new microservice and add it to your solution

 ### Under the Hood